Luar77/Project-Remix-Texture-Pack/pack/README.md

 cube 414:
 - By cyanflower.
 - JamAttack's cube, sometimes referred to as Jamit.
-Originally created for them by cyanflower and directly based off their persona/mascot character, one of the most notable creator-specific cubes for following Geometry Dash's art style.
+Originally created for them as fanart and directly based off their persona/mascot character.

 cube 415:
 - By Hydr4ze.